-If you’ve landed here, then it’s very likely that you’ve already asked everyone you know what the small white bumps underneath your skin could be or done your research on them.
-You’ve also probably tried to pop these white bumps, called milia, and know that not only is it nearly impossible, but it also leaves behind angry red marks at the scene of the crime.
-To get the scoop on how to get rid of milia, we tapped Miami-based dermatologist and Specific Beauty founder Dr. Heather Woolery-Lloyd.
+If you’ve landed here, then it’s very likely that you’ve already asked everyone you know what the small white bumps underneath your skin could be or you’ve done your research on them.
+You’ve also probably tried to pop these bumps, called milia, and know that not only is it nearly impossible, but it also leaves behind angry red marks.
+So what’s the best way to address milia?
+To find out, we tapped Miami-based dermatologist and Skincare.com consultant Dr. Heather Woolery-Lloyd.

 What Is Milia?

-Although you might think milia is a type of acne, according to Dr. Woolery-Lloyd, they’re actually a build up of “tiny white bumps under the skin that contain keratin, the protein found in our skin, hair and nails.”
-You can get milia regardless of your age; it can be found in infants to adults and it typically appears around the eyes and nose.
+Although you might think milia is a type of acne, they’re actually a build up of “tiny white bumps under the skin that contain keratin, a protein found in skin, hair and nails,” says Dr. Woolery-Lloyd.
+You can get milia regardless of your age: It can be found in infants and adults alike, and it typically appears around the eyes and nose.

-Luckily, milia are easily treatable by a professional.
-Don’t try to take matters into your own hands — schedule an appointment at your dermatologist’s office.
-“Unlike a pimple, milia do not have a natural opening to express the contents through, so a sterile needle is used to form a small opening and then contents are expressed,” says Dr. Woolery-Lloyd.
-“With this treatment, they typically heal without any scarring.”
+Milia is easily treatable by a professional.
+Don’t try to take matters into your own hands — it’s best to schedule an appointment with your dermatologist.
+“Unlike pimples, milia don’t have a natural opening to expel their contents, so a sterile needle is used to form a small opening and then the contents are removed,” says Dr. Woolery-Lloyd.
+“With this treatment, they can typically heal without any scarring.”